Skip to Main Content

 If the manufacturer or dealer offers this incentive, you need to be a well-qualified borrower.
 This typically means excellent credit — you are more likely to qualify if your score is above 780.
 Check your credit score before applying to see if you meet minimum requirements.

-Without excellent credit, you may not be eligible for 0 percent APR.
-And in fact, many manufacturers are now offering low interest rate deals — interest rates of 2 to 3 percent — rather than 0 percent.
+Without excellent credit, you may not be eligible for 0% APR.
+And in fact, many manufacturers are now offering low interest rate deals rather than 0% deals — interest rates of two to three percent are common.
 In cases like these, finding a lender that offers a similar rate and opting for the rebate is your best option.

 2. Find out how much the rebate covers